wolfspace099/FurPlex/README.md

 ============================
 - These plugins only work in a world called "FurPlex", so please use MV to import our world.

-- You need the plugins listed in the list below under "What is it?" (for full download of all sources) & under Liberies (for the world download).
+- You need the plugins listed in the list below under "What is it?" (for full download of all sources) & under Libraries (for the world download).

 - You also need to get the resourcepack.